 In 2017, the Trust partnered with Intiman Theatre, Sawhorse Revolution and Franklin High School to mount an after school program in technical theater at Franklin High School.
 (You can read more about this program here: http://www.cityartsonline.com/articles/technical-theatre-training-begins-franklin-high-school

-This unprecedented partnership between Intiman Theatre, this Training Trust and the Seattle School District has created a holistic, free-of-charge, full-service theatrical training program that will train diverse young artists each year to work professionally across our city, and beyond.
+This unprecedented partnership between Intiman Theatre, this Training Trust, the Seattle School District and the City of Seattle has created a holistic, free-of-charge, full-service theatrical training program that will train diverse young artists each year to work professionally across our city, and beyond.
 Our model includes dedicated, ongoing professional mentorship from top-tier craftspeople, hands-on skill building, and a social justice pedagogy.

 What sets us apart from any other program is that we are teaching youth about how to make theatre from a 360 degree perspective: promoting job readiness, critical thinking, and self empowerment every step of the way.
 Our youth are future leaders who will be able to diversify Seattle’s theatre sector onstage and off for years to come.